abynxv/WhatNext-JobPortal/README.md

 # What Next - Job Portal

+>This project is under development and not yet final; ongoing testing, feature additions, and code adjustments are in progress.

 What Next is a job portal web application built with Django.
 It facilitates connections between employers and job seekers, allowing employers to post jobs and employees to apply for them.

 ## Features